bigb8/AquaResp/README.md

 --

-March 5 2021:
-If you are experiencing trouble with running the software after installation.
-Try running the tool CheckLibraries.py in the Installation folder.

 #### Step 3 - adding Icons to your desktop
 ##### Run Create Links on Desktop.vbs  (in the Aquaresp 3 main folder)